pfistfl/pfistfl/README.md

 - [yahpo-gym](https://github.com/slds-lmu/yahpo_gym) <br>
   I am currently working on improving [yahpo-gym](https://github.com/slds-lmu/yahpo-gym), a toolbox for researchers in hyperparameter optimization.<br>
-  It is built using `Pytorch` and `ONNX` and allows lightweight and lightining fast access to neural network based surrogates.
+  It is built using `Pytorch` and `ONNX` and allows lightweight and lightning fast access to neural network-based surrogates.

 #### Interests

 I am interested in developing software that brings a tangible benefit to users and society.<br>
 I want to work in and learn more about the following areas:
-- Deep Learning on tabular data
 - Algorithmic fairness
 - Deploying ML in the real world / MLOps
+- LLM's in the medical space
 - Everything AutoML
 - ML for flow cytometry
+- Deep Learning on tabular data
+-
 #### Freelancing

 If you are interested in working together, either on open source projects or on other projects, contact me!<br>
-I have worked in a freelance capacity in several different projects before and greatly enjoyed the challenges.<br>
+I have worked in a freelance capacity on several different projects before and greatly enjoyed the challenges.<br>
 I am always interested in getting to know new people and tackling interesting problems.<br>
 You can reach me at pfistfl.dev@gmail.com.